syncfusion-content/blazor-docs/blazor/floating-action-button/events.md

 # Events in Floating Action Button Component

-This section lists the available events in Floating Action Button Component.
+This section explains the available events in Floating Action Button Component.

 ## Created